acm-ribeiro/magmact-gen/README.md

 ---
 ### Support <a name="support"></a>
-For any questions related to the Magma framework please contact [acm.ribeiro@campus.fct.unl.pt](mailto:acm.ribeiro@campus.fct.unl.pt)
+For any questions related to the Magma framework, please contact [acm.ribeiro@campus.fct.unl.pt](mailto:acm.ribeiro@campus.fct.unl.pt)